-In general, a Federal Work-Study employee should work the hours indicated on their referral form (this is suggested to be about 10-12 hours per week).
+In general, a Federal Work-Study employee should work about 10-12 hours per week.
 Per USD policy, students cannot work more than 25 hours per week during periods of enrollment.
 Keep in mind that if a student works more than about 10 hours per week, they will likely run out of funding before the academic year has ended.
 During periods of non-enrollment, student employees may work more than the indicated hours per week, but may not work more than 8 hours a day and no more than 40 hours during a week.
 A student should rarely, if ever, find themselves in an overtime situation.